Kara Tointon: Career

-Tointon was a paid professional child dancer at age 11 for Snow White pantomime at the Cliffs Pavilion.
-Her first appearance on television was as a school friend of Sonia Fowler in EastEnders in 1994.
-She played the part of student Pauline Young in 2001's first series of Teachers on Channel 4.
+Tointon's first paid role was as one of the child dancers, at age 11, for a Snow White pantomime at the Cliffs.
+Thereafter, as her father describes it,Someone mentioned Sylvia Young...
+We managed to get Kara on the agency’s books and she got steady and work. / She went on to do a series of kid’s shows, theatre roles, adverts and extra roles...
+Her first appearance on television was at about the same time, as a school friend of the character Sonia in EastEnders in 1994.

+After Tointon finished school in 2000, she began playing a role in the Channel 4 drama Teachers, where she appeared in the first series in 2001, in the part of student Pauline Young.
+Other appearances in this period included in Dinotopia in 2002, and in Mile High in 2004.
 She also starred in BBC's Curriculum Bites as a presenter in 2002.

-In 2005, Tointon joined the cast of the BBC soap EastEnders as Dawn Swann, a role she played for 4 years until being written out, along with co-star Ricky Groves, in August 2009.
+Tointon joined the cast of Dream Team "until 2005.. and [a]lmost as soon as she left... it was announced she was to join EastEnders.
+She joined that BBC soap cast as Dawn Swann, a role she played for 4 years—until being written out, along with co-star Ricky Groves, in August 2009.

 In January 2010 she made a guest appearance in the 26th and final series of ITV's long-running police drama The Bill in "Duty Calls" as Ami Ryan.

 In July 2010, she recorded a documentary for BBC Three called Kara Tointon: Don't Call Me Stupid.
 The programme examined the impact dyslexia can have on people's lives and the difference different learning styles can have on dyslexic people.
 Tointon revealed that she struggles as a dyslexic person, and had a reading age of 12.
 During the programme, Tointon visited Shapwick School in Somerset, which specialises in the education of dyslexic pupils, and talked with the pupils about their experiences.